Is2dann/80-s-music-quiz/README.md

 # The 80's Music Quiz (easy version)

-* The 80's music quiz game is simple and easy but fun game for everyone who loves quizgames.<br>
+* The 80's music quiz game is simple and easy but fun game for everyone who loves quiz games.<br>
-It is running on a mock terminal right now as it is a background game at the moment, but soon it may be a complete game for the public.<br>
+It is running on a mock terminal right now as it is a background game at the moment, but soon it may be a fully-featured game for the public.<br>
     [Here is the game.
 Give it a go!](https://the-80s-music-quiz-ca63ac73c2e7.herokuapp.com/)

 ***